Boss Wants Me To Train My Replacement – 20 Things To Do

 organized

-By staying organized, you show your boss that you can handle everything thrown your way.
+By staying organized, you impress your boss with your ability to handle anything.

 13. Take The Time To Learn:

-If you feel a bit lost after being asked to train your replacement, take the time to learn about the position.
+If you feel lost after being asked to train your replacement, take the time to learn more about the job itself.
+This will make you feel more confident and prepared.

-You can talk to your boss about what they’re looking for in a replacement.
-You can also read through the job description.
+Talk to your boss about what skills the new person needs.
+You can also read the job listing.

 14. Stay Professional: